GD-park/wine_project/README.md

 ## Work Flow
 - Data Preprocessing : Get Data from Wine21.com(http://www.wine21.com)
-- Feature Selection : We decide to select location1, type, variety, sweet, body, Testingnote
+- Feature Selection : We decide to select location1, type, variety, sweet, body, Testingnote using our domain knowledge
 - Modeling : Using Euclidean Distance & Cosine Similarity
-- Validation : we contact from Sommelier who got world wine certification and get feedback from him
+- Validation : we contact Sommelier who got world wine certification and get feedback from him

 ## Limitaion
 Because we choose the product based recommend system, It's very hard to validation.
 However we try to contact more than 100 sommelier for validation, luckily we can contact famous Sommelier.